Thelma & Louise: Filming

 Principal photography for Thelma & Louise began on June 11, 1990, and concluded on August 31, 1990.
-Although the setting for the film is a fictional route between Arkansas and the Grand Canyon, it was filmed almost entirely in the states of California and Utah.
+Although the setting for the film is a fictional route between Arkansas and the Grand Canyon, it was filmed almost entirely in California and Utah.
 The primary filming locations were rural areas around Bakersfield, California and Moab, Utah.
 The Grand Canyon scenes were filmed just south of Dead Horse Point State Park in Utah.
 Parts of the film were also shot at Shafer Overlook, Monument Valley, La Sal Mountains, La Sal Junction, Cisco, Old Valley City Reservoir, Thompson Springs, Arches National Park, and Crescent Junction in Utah.
+Of filming his love scenes with Davis, Pitt said that it was awkward being nearly naked with everybody standing.

 Soundtrack

 Pete Haycock on slide guitar contributed to Thunderbird, the theme music for the film.
-In addition to Glenn Frey's "Part of Me, Part of You", which became the film's primary theme song, the soundtrack included songs performed by Chris Whitley ("Kick The Stones"), Martha Reeves ("Wild Night" written by Van Morrison), Toni Childs ("House Of Hope"), Marianne Faithfull ("Ballad of Lucy Jordan" written by Shel Silverstein), Charlie Sexton ("Badlands"), Grayson Hugh ("I Can't Untie You From Me"), B.B.
-King ("Better Not Look Down" written by Joe Sample & Will Jennings), Michael McDonald ("No Lookin' Back"), The Temptations ("The Way You Do The Things You Do" written by Smokey Robinson & Bobby Rogers), and Johnny Nash ("I Can See Clearly Now").
+In addition to Glenn Frey's "Part of Me, Part of You", which became the film's primary theme song, the soundtrack included songs performed by Chris Whitley ("Kick the Stones"), Martha Reeves ("Wild Night", written by Van Morrison), Toni Childs ("House of Hope"), Marianne Faithfull ("Ballad of Lucy Jordan", written by Shel Silverstein), Charlie Sexton ("Badlands"), Grayson Hugh ("I Can't Untie You from Me"), B.B.
+King ("Better Not Look Down", written by Joe Sample and Will Jennings), Michael McDonald ("No Lookin' Back"), The Temptations ("The Way You Do the Things You Do", written by Smokey Robinson and Bobby Rogers), and Johnny Nash ("I Can See Clearly Now").

 Release

 Thelma & Louise was screened out of competition as the closing film at the 1991 Cannes Film Festival.
 Theatrical release was delayed due to financial turmoil at MGM-Pathé.
-The film eventually opened in American theaters on May 24, 1991 and was a box-office success, grossing $45 million within the country.
+The film eventually opened in American theaters on May 24, 1991 and was a box office success, grossing $45 million within the country.

+Home media

+The film was released on VHS on January 8, 1992 by MGM/UA Home Video.
+It proved especially successful in the home video market; with 380 000 copies being shipped throughout the United States, it became the most rented movie of 1992.

 In February 2023, The Criterion Collection announced the film would be joining the collection in May that year.

 Reception

-The film received critical acclaim.
+Upon release, Thelma & Louise received largely positive reviews, which several publications described as "rave".
 Janet Maslin of The New York Times had only praise for the film in her review:

-Roger Ebert also praised the film but withheld a perfect score on the basis of "the last shot before the titles begin.
-It's a freeze frame that fades to white, which is fine, except it does so with unseemly haste ....
-It's unsettling to get involved in a movie that takes 128 minutes to bring you to a payoff that the filmmakers seem to fear."